 Note: I use the following example because I know them, but there are likely others in the city that operate under the same principles.

 My local, Queens of Cannabis, has become somewhat of the poster child for the movement.
 They've been in the news for many months as advocates for legalization and regulation.
 When I did a Google News search I found some articles about them in Quebec publications.
-I've seen news vehicles camped out in my area a lot lately.
+I've seen news vehicles camped out outside my home a lot lately.
 On one morning the week of the raids they had a press conference that included a Practicing Registered Nurse/advocate (CP 24 – see link below).

 They are NOT federally approved, as no dispensaries are.
 However, not just anyone can buy marijuana there either.
 Their mission: “to provide education, tools and resources to approved medical marijuana patients regarding the medical benefits of marijuana, how to maintain a healthy lifestyle, and ways to reduce dependency.” (emphasis mine.)